girishji/search-complete.vim/README.md

 ### Horizontal Popup Menu

-This is the default choice since it does not cover up text in main window.
+This is the default choice since it leaves the main window fully visible.

 [![asciicast](https://asciinema.org/a/DrvlJnoumCA9jWuMH8WGBCVJz.svg)](https://asciinema.org/a/DrvlJnoumCA9jWuMH8WGBCVJz)